MIAOLuyi/origination-and-extinction-rates-of-ammonoids/README.md

 # origination-and-extinction-rates-of-ammonoids
-Code for counting origination and extinction rates of ammonoids, and data analysis
+Code for counting origination and extinction rates of ammonoids by the program PyRate.